 2020 Winner – Nathan Parker

 Losing his left hand in a military bus accident in 2015 has not stopped Nathan Parker from pursuing his dream to be a professional aviator.
 Ruled out from a defence career, he turned his focus and energy to civil aviation.
 Parker now has a CPL with multi-engine command instrument rating (MECIR) and an aerobatic endorsement.
 He also has qualified as an RAAus instructor and is working toward the GA equivalent.
 On top of that, Parker also volunteers as a youth mentor at a number of organisations and has won nine medals at the Invictus Games.
-Completing a Bachelor of Technology (Aviation) during the COVID-19 pandemic, he continued to provide valuable admin assistance to Northern Rivers Aero Club.
+He completed a Bachelor of Technology (Aviation) at the Australian Defence Force Academy in 2017, and during the COVID-19 pandemicprovided valuable admin assistance to Northern Rivers Aero Club.
 NRAC Head of Operations Bill Kiernan summed up Parker's contribution thus: "Having witnessed first hand, some of the more challenging times of his rehabilitation including the loss of his career as a military pilot, then his determination to pursue his chosen career plus the respect of both his students and peers makes me believe he will be a success no matter which path in aviation he chooses to pursue."

 CASA and Australian Flying congratulate all the winners of the 2020 Wings Awards, and thank the Australian Division of the Royal Aeronautical Society and judges Andrew Drysdale, Doug Nancarrow, David Pilkington and Shelley Ross for their efforts this year.